NimSum/connect-four-be/README.md

 # Connect-Four API
 An api created to store player stats, host players and global chat, connect 4 games and game rooms, chat history, etc for the connect 4 game app!

+- **Checkout the Front-end Source Code and Docs: https://github.com/NimSum/connect-four-fe**
-Checkout the Front-end repo: https://github.com/NimSum/connect-four-fe View the app live at: https://nimsum.github.io/connect-four-fe/#/
+- **View the app live at: https://nimsum.github.io/connect-four-fe/#/**

 ## Table of contents
 * [Getting Started](#Getting-Started)